Tips & Tricks - Microsoft Exchange - Set out of office message

-This article shows how to create and activate an out-of-office message for an Exchange user account using the Connector for Microsoft Exchange.
-You can download the sample application here and import it as usual.
-Activate the expert options so that all dialogs mentioned in this example are accessible.
+This workshop demonstrates how an out of office message for an Exchange user account can be defined and activated with the Connector for Microsoft Exchange.
+The example application for this workshop can be downloaded here and imported into your portal as usual.
+Make sure the expert options have been activated so that all of the dialogs explained in this example are available.
 A connection to Microsoft Exchange must also be set up.

 On the "Overview" start page, you will find the "Static text" element in the sample application.
 The following script is available on the "General" tab in the properties dialog: